Test your knowledge of Sonobeat and the Austin music scene in the '60s and '70s

 Which artist recorded the most number of 45 RPM singles commercially released by Sonobeat?

 Lavender Hill Express, whose three singles on Sonobeat include Visions, Watch Out!, and Outside My Window, all digitally reissued in 2014 via the iTunes and Amazon MP3 stores.
-The Lee Arlano Trio and The Royal Lights Singers tie for second place, each with two singles.
+On December 18, 2017, Sonobeat Historical Archives reissued a newly remastered 50th anniversary edition of Visions on digital download and streaming services worldwide.
+Although Lavender Hill Express holds the record for most singles, Sonobeat issued two singles and an album by the Lee Arlano Trio and two singles by The Royal Light Singers.

-What groups that Sonobeat recorded over a five year span did Ernie Gammage appear in?
+Ernie Gammage appeared in three groups that Sonobeat recorded over a five year span.
+What were they?

 Vulcan Gas Company in downtown Austin was a favorite Sonobeat recording venue in the '60s.
 What gave it its unique booming sound?

 The legendary Vulcan Gas Company music hall occupied what was, beginning in the 1880s, the warehouses of the W.B.
 Smith dry goods establishment, for which the building itself is named.
-The W. B. Smith Building, now a Texas landmark, was built over a deep cistern that stored and supplied water for the business.
-By all accounts, including more than a dozen distinctive-sounding Sonobeat recordings, the cistern added a remarkable reverb to the acoustics of the Vulcan.
+The W. B. Smith Building, now an officially-designated Texas landmark, was built over a deep cistern that stored and supplied water for the business.
+By all accounts, including more than a dozen distinctive-sounding Sonobeat recordings, the cistern added remarkable reverberation to the acoustics of the Vulcan.

 Where did Sonobeat make its first recordings?